mrisen/inet-showcases/wireless/qos/doc/index.rst

 with two hosts communicating through an access point.
 One of the hosts sends data to the other via UDP, using four UDP streams, each corresponding to an access category.
 We'll run the simulation with QoS disabled, then with QoS enabled.
+Traffic is configured with realistic bitrates, i.e. high background and best effort, lower video, and even lower voice traffic.

-Traffic is configured with realistic bitrates, e.g. the voice data rate is less than the video data rate. **TODO rewrite** Traffic is configured with realistic bitrates, i.e. high background and best effort, lower video, and even lower voice traffic.
+..
+Traffic is configured with realistic bitrates, e.g. the voice data rate is less than the video data rate. **TODO rewrite**

 After running the simulations, we analyze the results.
 We take a look at the following metrics:

 - End-to-end delay
-- Instantaneous packet delay variation: the difference between the end-to-end delay of consecutive packets, effectively jitter
+- Instantaneous packet delay variation: the difference between the end-to-end delay of consecutive packets; effectively jitter
 - Application level throughput

-These metrics for each priority category can be analyzed and compared, examining how QoS affects and improves them.
+These metrics for each priority category can be analyzed and compared, examining how QoS affects them.

+.. and improves

 It is expected that there will be no difference between the access categories in the non-QoS case, because the MAC doesn't differentiate between the categories.
 Also, there should be less delay and higher throughput for the higher priority packets in the QoS cases.

+**TODO rewrite**

 The configuration
 ~~~~~~~~~~~~~~~~~